pdgilbert/eg_stm_hal/README.md

 Some of the other causes for the `in procedure 'ocd_bouncer'` can be that the board is not properly powered up, or has some other boot loader pre-burned into it.

-By removing 2 connectors on the 'ST-LINK' header it is possible to use the built in STlink on some development boards to program another board.
+It is possible to use the built in STlink on some development boards to program another board.
+To do this it is necessary to  removing 2 connectors on the 'ST-LINK' header and connect the SWD header to the other board.
 For example,  I can use the STlink on my Discovery STM32L100 to connect to a blue pill.
 One reason to do this is that  SWD header on the Discovery has the SWO pin, which can be connected to PB3 pin on the blue pill to use itm.
 (Caveate, I have not got itm to work yet.)